mkouhei/make-sid/README.rst

 =========================

 This script is for building Debian GNU/Linux Sid.
-If you use this, change createVM() in bootstrap.sh, tmpl/*.mustache.
+If you use this, change cpus, mems, createVM(), createStorage() in bootstrap.sh, tmpl/*.mustache.

 Requirements
 ============